Dr Hannah Fairbrother

 - Research interests

-My principal research focus is on socioeconomic inequalities in health, particularly as they relate to children, young people and families.
-This is a longstanding interest and stems from my upbringing in Sheffield, a city of contrasts in health and wealth, visiting family in Anfield, Liverpool and through voluntary work in Cambridge with young mothers and with children in a disadvantaged area of Paris.
+My research focuses on socioeconomic inequalities in health and wellbeing, particularly as they relate to children, young people and families.
+This is a longstanding interest and stems from my upbringing in Sheffield, a city of contrasts in health and wealth, visiting family in Liverpool and through voluntary work in Cambridge with young mothers and with children in an underserved area of Paris.

 I am particularly interested in: